Maurice Flitcroft

 Maurice Gerald Flitcroft (23 November 1929 – 24 March 2007) was a British golfer.

-Flitcroft, who had never attempted a round of golf in his life, received widespread attention after shooting a score of 121 in the qualifying competition for the 1976 Open Championship – the worst score recorded at the Open Championship by a self-professed "professional golfer".
+Flitcroft received widespread attention after shooting a score of 121 in the qualifying competition for the 1976 Open Championship – the worst score recorded at the Open Championship by a self-professed "professional golfer", having been an inexperienced golfer.
 Subsequently, he gained significant media coverage, being referred to as "the world's worst golfer".

 Early life

 Flitcroft was born in Manchester on 23 November 1929.

-After leaving school, Flitcroft joined the Merchant Navy.
-Following his marriage, he and his wife settled in Barrow-in-Furness, where he worked as a crane operator at the Vickers-Armstrongs shipyard.
-At other times he worked as a shoe polish salesman and an ice cream man.
+As a child during the war, he was evacuated to Kendal in the Lake District, where he lodged with a Mrs Langhorn and was a pupil at Kendal Grammar School.
+In his early adulthood, Flitcroft joined the Merchant Navy.
+Following his marriage to Jean, he and his wife settled in Barrow-in-Furness, where he worked as a crane operator at the Vickers-Armstrongs shipyard.
+At other times he worked as a shoe polish salesman, a high diver, and an ice cream seller.

-In a July 2006 article in Golfonline, Flitcroft said, "I was in show business.
-I toured with a revue, and I used to jump into a tank on the stage, I was a stuntcomedy high diver.
-The revue used to tour all the country and I would dive into this tank.
-It wasn't all glass, just the front so the spectators could see what was going on under the water."